MicrosoftDocs/win32/desktop-src/menurc/getfileversioninfobyhandle.md

 You can use this value in a subsequent call to the [VerQueryValue](/windows/desktop/api/winver/nf-winver-verqueryvaluea) function to retrieve data from the buffer.

+The caller is responsible for freeing this buffer by [LocalFree](/windows/win32/api/winbase/nf-winbase-localfree) when it is no longer being used.

 ### pdwLen [out]

-The link of the buffer returned in *lplpData*.
+The size of the buffer returned in *lplpData*.

 ## Return value